excid3/noticed/README.md

 CommentNotifier.with(record: @comment, foo: "bar").deliver_later(User.all)
 ```

 This instantiates a new `CommentNotifier` with params.
-Similar to ActiveJob, you can pass any params can be serialized.

-The `record:` param is a special param that gets assigned to the `record` polymorphic association in the database.
+Similar to ActiveJob, you can pass any params can be serialized.  `record:` is a special param that gets assigned to the `record` polymorphic association in the database.

-This notification will be delivered to `User.all`.
-Delivering will create a Noticed::Event record and associated Noticed::Notification records for each recipient.
+Delivering will create a `Noticed::Event` record and associated `Noticed::Notification` records for each recipient.

 After saving, a job will be enqueued for processing this notification and delivering it to all recipients.